sporto/sporto.github.com/source/_posts/2012-12-07-callbacks.markdown

 });
 ```

+We call a function on an object that adds a listerner.
+In that function we usually pass the name of the event we want to listen to an a callback function. 'on' is one of many common way of adding listeners, other common function names you will come across are 'bind', 'listen', 'addEventListener', 'observe'.

 ### Setup

 Let's do some setup for a listener demonstration.
-Unfortunately this setup is a lot more involving than callbacks.
+Unfortunately the setup needed is a bit more involving than the callbacks example.

 First we need a couple of objects that will do the work of finding and processing the records.